 🧾 What Is a Bench Warrant?

-A bench warrant is a type of arrest warrant issued by a judge when someone fails to appear in court as required.
-Unlike an arrest warrant issued after a criminal investigation, a bench warrant is typically the result of procedural noncompliance, such as:
+A bench warrant is an arrest warrant a judge issues when someone fails to appear in court as required.
+Unlike a warrant issued after a criminal investigation, a bench warrant results from procedural non-compliance, such as:

 -